maheshchopade/Quiz-Application/README.md

 # Quiz-Application

 ## Overview
-A Java-based console application that allows users to take quizzes on various topics, track scores, and view results.
+A Java-based console application that allows users to take quizz on Java technology, track scores, and view results.

 ## Features
 - User can select answers and receive feedback immediately.